Buying Sales Enablement Software in 2022

 Third, legacy sales enablement software can be inflexible.
 It may not be able to be customized to fit the specific needs of a company or sales team.
 This can make it difficult to use the software to its full potential and meet the unique needs of your organization.
 When selecting a sales enablement tool you must validate that there is a good balance between flexibility in customization to allow for integration with your existing processes and tools, while balancing that customization with speed to implement and go live.

-Iternal Technologies’ next generation sales enablement platform can deliver both flexibility and ease of implementation through our unique patent-pending Modular Component® approach to sales enablement content management.
+Iternal Technologies’ next generation sales enablement platform can deliver both flexibility and ease of implementation through our unique patented Modular Component® approach to sales enablement content management.
 Building using Modular Components allows organizations to go live quickly to meet the needs of a specific use case, deliver immediate value, and then scale intelligently across an entire organization.

 Fourth, legacy sales enablement software can be difficult to integrate with other software systems.
 This can make it difficult to track data and analysis, and can make it difficult to use the software to its full potential.